akononovicius/physRisk-content-repository/articles/2016/minority-game.md

 predict the future based on the recent history.
 Note that similar behavior is undertaken by chartists or technical traders in the financial markets.
 In this game, based on recent history agents make their choice based on their best performing strategy.
-In Figures below you can see the typical decision making during each "evening."
+In Figures bellow you can see the typical decision making during each "evening."

 ![Fig